cpchalk/gpcheckx/README.md

 word acceptor with 47611 states is built.
 The process
 ./bin/gpcheckx -p -v -w 3572
-then extracts more word differences to add to diff2.
+using this word acceptor then extracts more word differences to add to diff2.
-But these extra word differences result in the building of a much larger word acceptor.
+But these extra word differences result in the building of a large word acceptor of 220000+ states.
-So we resume the cycle of adding diagonals  and comparing word accepters to try and build a smaller word acceptor again.
+So we resume the cycle of adding diagonals to the word difference set and comparing word acceptors to try and build a smaller word acceptor again.
 This time the process soon finishes with the building of a 'small' word acceptor of 47613 states which, this time,
 happens to be the correct word acceptor.